-Inspired by the Vesper martini I particularly like the C.Comoz Vermouth Blanc, as it is more light bodied, soft, and floral than the typical call for Lillet Blanc in this cocktail.
+I felt inspired by the Vesper martini, and I particularly like the C.Comoz Vermouth Blanc to balance with the Boudier Saffron Gin.
+The C. Comoz is more light bodied, soft, and floral than the typical call for Lillet Blanc in this cocktail.
 I add a few drops of orange bitters, a half ounce of vodka and finish with a lemon twist.
 Since I’ve adjusted the recipe it seems fitting to adjust the name.
-I’m looking down and the pink shiny color of a brand new penny is reflected in my nick-and-nora glass, should we call it the Moneypenny?
+I’m looking down and the pink shiny color of a brand new penny is reflected in my nick-and-nora glass… hmmm, maybe we should call this one the Moneypenny?